isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/English.md

 ![](/images/english8.jpeg)
 _<center>Readers Theatre performance</center>_

-**<u>Talent Development Programme (TDP): Debating</u>**
+**<u>Talent Development Programme (TDP)</u>**

-This programme focuses on enhancing oratorical skills among our upper primary Anthonians.
+This programme focuses on enhancing oratorical skills in debating and public speaking among our upper primary Anthonians.
 Anthonians who have an aptitude for or an interest in honing their oratorical skills are invited to join the programme.

 Under the guidance of a debate coach, they learn to carry out research to look for substantiated points of information, structure their arguments in a logical and coherent manner, and debate these points with their peers.
-Selected Anthonians participate in inter-school competitions
+Selected Anthonians participate in inter-school competitions such as Wits and Words.

-Despite the challenges posed by COVID-19, Anthonians continue to hone their skills by meeting virtually, work in online breakout groups to do research and carry out discussions, and by engaging in online debates.

 ![](/images/english9.jpeg)
 _<center>Anthonians attending the Raffles Institution Debating 101 Programme</center>_